cl1ntdev/PieSQL/README.md

-Trying to setup backend for future projects
+Goal: Backend Setup for future projects

 ## TODO
 1. Basic CRUD and functions for data modification